-Apart from our international loss-making activities which are explained below, three specific projects within our Dutch Civil activities had a significant negative impact on the results.
+One specific project within our Dutch Civil activities had a significant negative impact on the results.
 Strukton Civiel Projecten B.V. is working on the Hoofdstation Groningen project on behalf of ProRail.
 The project has been delayed and the planning has been shifted backwards several times.
 The delays were caused by the complexity of the project and material external circumstances, both resulting in a longer and more expensive design process.
 This was not foreseeable and has arisen during the important execution phase of the project.
-We are in constructive and active dialogue with ProRail, which has yet led to an agreement on additional remuneration and the time consequences.
-A provision is formed of €103.5 million in 2021, and further provisions are recognised in and attributable to 2022 and 2023.
+We are in constructive and active dialogue with ProRail, which has led to an agreement on additional remuneration and the time consequences.
+The estimate of the final project result amounts to €124.5 million.
+A provision is formed of €116.5 million up until 2022, and further provisions are recognised in and attributable to 2023 and 2024.